mycoboco/beluga/INSTALL.md

-These all specify system header paths. `-I` options to the driver exists for non-system header paths, and they are searched first _before_ looking in system paths. `sea-canary` does its best to ignore redundant paths and to keep non-system paths from overriding system ones; for example, `-I /usr/include` is silently ignored when `bcc` is built with `--include-system=/usr/include`.
+These all specify system header paths. `-I` options to the driver exists for non-system header paths, and they are searched first _before_ looking in system paths. `beluga` does its best to ignore redundant paths and to keep non-system paths from overriding system ones; for example, `-I /usr/include` is silently ignored when `bcc` is built with `--include-system=/usr/include`.

 Lastly, this macro is for the driver(`bcc`):